-Wedding Band at Elmore Court | The Brotherhood - live performance video background
+Wedding Band at Elmore Court - live performance video background

 Wedding Band

-Wedding Band at Elmore Court | The Brotherhood
+Wedding Band at Elmore Court

 Elmore Court at a glance

 Family home for hundreds of years and now an exclusive-use wedding venue ten minutes west of Gloucester city centre, just off the M5 on a bend of the Severn.
 The 750-year-old manor handles ceremony, drinks reception and accommodation; the Gillyflower - a purpose-built party hall added to the estate - takes the wedding breakfast and the evening party for anywhere from around 60 up to 200-plus guests.
 On-site sleeping runs to 16 bedrooms in the main house, a six-bed Coach House and six Elmore Wild treehouse pods, so most of the wedding party stay through the weekend.
 Hire is fully exclusive across the whole estate.
 Address is Elmore, Gloucestershire, GL2 3NT.
+Of the Gloucestershire venues we reach over the Severn from our home patch in South Wales, it’s one of the few we’re back at season after season.

 Setting up at Elmore Court